FAQ on the CPC Initiative

 CMS and many private payers are developing initiatives similar to the CPC initiative that you may qualify to participate in.
 It is critical that you continue to work toward conversion to an electronic health record system that meets meaningful use criteria and patient-centered medical home recognition so that you are positioned to take advantage of future initiatives.

-Practices currently participating in either a private payer or Medicaid PCMH project can also apply to the CPC initiative.
-Participation in these projects will not disqualify your practice from participating in the CPC initiative.
+Practices currently participating in either a private payer or Medicaid PCMH project were also eligible to apply to the CPC initiative.
+Participation in these projects did not disqualify a practice from participating in the CPC initiative.

-If your practice is currently participating, or has plans to participate, in a Medicare initiative that involves shared savings, including the Medicare Shared Savings Program (MSSP, also known as the Medicare ACO Program), Pioneer ACO model, or Independence at Home, you will not qualify to participate in the CPC initiative.
+Practices participating in in a Medicare initiative that involves shared savings, including the Medicare Shared Savings Program (MSSP, also known as the Medicare ACO Program), Pioneer ACO model, or Independence at Home, will not qualify to participate in the CPC initiative.

 In essence, the transformation work in each practice serves all three.
-Moving toward the PCMH capabilities will make the practice better positioned for: 1) PCMH recognition if there is some financial advantage in your market, 2) ACO participation if there is one forming in your community, and 3) CPC initiative if you are in one of the seven chosen markets.
+Moving toward the PCMH capabilities will make the practice better positioned for: 1) PCMH recognition if there is some financial advantage in your market, 2) ACO participation if there is one forming in your community, 3) CPC initiative if you are in one of the seven chosen markets, and 4) Value-based payment models.

-20. The CMS Innovation Center will require that nine milestones are met by the end of the first year of the project.
-What are the milestones?
+16. The CMS Innovation Center will require that nine milestones are met by the end of each project year.
+What are the milestones for the current program year (2015)?

 - Providers must have access to patient data even when the office is closed so they can continue to participate in care decisions with their patients.
 Patients should have access to the care team 24/7.

-- Demonstrate improvement in patient experiences via completion of CAHPS survey or alternatively by demonstrating evidence of patient advisory council that meets at least once per quarter.
+- Demonstrate improvement in patient experiences via completion a patient experience survey or alternatively by demonstrating evidence of patient and family advisory council (PFAC) that meets at least once per quarter.
+Practices must specify the changes to the practice that have occurred during each reporting period as a result of, or influenced by, patient survey PFAC activities.

-- Demonstrate that data was used to guide patient care at provider/team level via utilization of quality management projects.
+- Demonstrate that data was used on a continuous basis to guide patient care at provider/team level via utilization of quality management projects.
+Review payer data to identify a high cost area and a practice strategy to reduce cost while maintaining or improving quality.

 - Participate in regular learning sessions and market based collaboratives.